-As in, you can imagine yourself sitting at a computer and typing, or maybe brainstorming with a pen and legal pad…but as for everything else, how the rest of your time shapes up, you might be at a loss.
+You can imagine yourself sitting at a computer and typing or maybe brainstorming with a pen and legal pad.
+What about everything else?
+How does the rest of your time shape up?

-Which makes sense: Aside from actually driving around and around the track, I have no idea how a race car driver spends all the rest of his or her time.
+Which makes sense.
+Aside from driving around and around the track, I have no idea how a race car driver spends all the rest of their time.
 I’m not a race car driver!

 And since you’re not yet making your living as a full-time (or maybe even part-time) copywriter yet, you probably don’t quite know how a copywriter spends their time.
 So…let’s fix that!

-You already know that copywriting can be a pretty flexible career and there are a number of ways that you can structure how you work.
-You can work on-staff for a company, you can contract for a company, or you can freelance—you can do all of that either full-time or part-time.
+You already know that copywriting can be a pretty flexible career.
+There are a number of ways that you can structure how you work.
+You can work on-staff for a company, you can contract for a company, or you can freelance.
+And you can do all of any of those either full-time or part-time.

-The daily experience of a copywriter tends to break into two categories, essentially depending on whether you go into an office or not.
+The daily experience of a successful copywriter tends to break into two general categories: whether you go into an office or not.
 Here’s what a day in the life of a copywriter looks like whether you’re freelance, on-staff, or contract.

-A Day in the Life of an On-Staff or Contractor Copywriter
+A Day in the Life of an On-Staff or Contract Copywriter